15 min read

 EMOTIONAL SIGNAL LOSS: SIGNIFICANT

-He looked at the result for a moment, then did something harder: he opened the aperture back up.
-Let it all back in; the demands, the noise, the accumulated weight of things that required a response and hadn't gotten one yet.
+He did something harder.
+He opened the aperture back up.
+Let it all back in.
+The demands, the noise, the accumulated weight of things that required a response and hadn't gotten one yet.
 The world rushed back in, disorganized and insistent and freighted with everything it always was.
 He stood in it without moving.
 He didn't try to manage it.
-He just let it be there.
+He let it be there.

-It was, he noted, considerably more uncomfortable than closing it off.
-He filed this as something worth thinking about later.
+It was more uncomfortable than closing it off.

 * * *

-Julian took a seat along the far wall, where the sightlines were clearest, and watched the room the way he always watched rooms.
+Julian took a seat along the far wall, where the sightlines were clearest, and quietly observed.

-Against the far wall, a third boy stood with his back to the composite panels, his pupils dilating and contracting in small pulses as his gaze moved systematically across surfaces no one else appeared to be reading.
+Against the far wall, a boy stood with his back to the composite panels, his pupils dilating and contracting in pulses as his gaze moved systematically across surfaces no one else appeared to be reading.
 Something in the room was telling him things Julian couldn't see yet.
+Whatever vigilance Julian had built over years, this boy had built a cleaner version of, and was running it in a register Julian didn't recognize.

 His attention was already on the door gap when it opened.
 Mateo came through it scanning, the way he'd come through the dormitory door the night before.
 His eyes moved quickly across the room, locating Julian in the first pass, the recalibration in the next fraction of a second as he confirmed it.
 Even in a waiting room, stripped of variables, he was running the numbers.
-Julian suspected he did it the way other people breathed: not as a choice but as a condition.
+Julian suspected he did it as naturally as breathing.
+Not as a choice but as a condition.

-Mateo crossed to the adjacent chair and sat down, the movement unhurried and direct, without the small social performance of deciding where to sit.
-He had already decided before he crossed the room.
+Mateo crossed to the adjacent chair and sat down, the movement unhurried and direct, without the social performance of deciding where to sit.
+He had decided before he crossed the room.

-"Your results broke the assessment curve," he said, without introduction, his voice pitched low ensuring only Julian’s attention.
-"I caught your trace on the network before it cleared."
+“Your results broke the assessment curve,” he said, without introduction, his voice pitched low.
+“I caught your trace on the network before it cleared.”

 Julian kept his expression even.
 “I thought the records were individual.”

-"They are.
-But high-variance outputs leave a signature in the network load before the records are isolated."
+“They are.
+But high-variance outputs leave a signature in the network load before the records are isolated.”
 Mateo drew an invisible line through the air with one finger, a sharp peak, then a clean flat drop.
-"Everyone else left a pattern.
+“Everyone else left a pattern.
 Yours went quiet.
-Like the system stopped having to work."
-He paused, eyes narrowing slightly as they moved from Julian's hands to his posture to the exact angle of his gaze, like someone placing the final pieces in a complex puzzle rather than merely glancing at the box lid.
-"When did it start?"
+Like the system stopped having to work.”
+He paused, eyes narrowing as they moved from Julian's hands to his posture to the exact angle of his gaze.
+“When did it start?”

 Julian thought about the apartment.
 The box fan ticking its broken rhythm in the corner.
-The silence after the staccato stopped, when the air itself seemed to be waiting to find out what happened next.
+The silence after the staccato stopped, when the air itself held, waiting to find out what happened next.
 His mother's heartbeat against his ear, first fast and then slow.

-Mateo absorbed this with a nod, adding it to whatever architecture he was building.
-"That's usually how it goes," he said, with the quiet authority of personal experience.
+Mateo absorbed this with a nod, adding it to whatever architecture he was assembling.
+“That's usually how it goes,” he said, with the quiet authority of personal experience.

 * * *